NuGet/docs.microsoft.com-nuget/docs/Schema/Target-Frameworks.md

 To define a target framework that refers to multiple child-target-frameworks, the `portable` keyword use used to prefix the list of referenced frameworks.
 Avoid artificially including extra frameworks that are not directly compiled against because it can lead to unintended side-effects in those frameworks.

 Additional frameworks defined by third parties provide compatibility with other environments that are accessible in this manner.
-Additionally, there are shorthand profile numbers that are available to reference these combinations of related frameworks as `Profile#`, but this is not a recommended practice to use these numbers as it reduces the readability of the folders and nuspec.
+Additionally, there are shorthand profile numbers that are available to reference these combinations of related frameworks as `Profile#`, but this is not a recommended practice to use these numbers as it reduces the readability of the folders and `.nuspec`.

 Profile # | Frameworks | Full name | .NET Standard
  --- | --- | --- | ---